simpler-io/agile-working-agreement/README.md

 Pivotal Tracker Story States
 ------------------------------

-- Started: Developer is actively working on the story
+- **Started** - Developer is actively working on the story.
-- Finished: Developer submits a pull request
+- **Finished** - Developer submits a pull request.
-- Delivered: Developer merges in the pull request to the main branch and CircleCI will automatically deploy to staging if the build passes.
+- **Delivered** - Developer merges in the pull request to the main branch (CircleCI will automatically deploy to staging if the build passes).